 Furnishings: Furnishings are pieces of furniture or housewares that come available with the home you are renting.
 Examples would be living room furniture, washer/dryer, or beds.
 The majority of rentals do not come furnished, but there are some instances where people rent out fully-furnished homes.

 Homeowner’s Association: A Homeowner’s Association (HOA) is a planned community or neighborhood with a specific set of rules.
-If you live within an area with a homeowner’s association, there are fees and guidelines that need to be followed.
+If you live within an area with a homeowner’s association, some fees and guidelines need to be followed.
 Rules often pertain to things such as noise, lawn care, watering, or other general upkeep.
 It might also involve the maintenance of community amenities like a pool, gym, or snow removal.

 Indemnify: Indemnify means to compensate for damage or loss.
 It can also be referencing a protection against future loss or damage (similar to insurance).